cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 1. Inform your module about its consensus versions.
 2. Inform the app about its upgrade versions.

 Make explicit your module's new `ConsensusVersion`.
-It should strictly increment.
+It should increment strictly.
 If you previously had `2`, you can increment it to `3`:

 ```go
 func (AppModule) ConsensusVersion() uint64 { return 3 }